 While mostly prohibited for shellfish harvest, Budd Inlet has a small approved area located at its entrance.
-At minimum, most likely in 2023, the County will sample within the approved area upon completion of the Eld Inlet Shoreline Survey.
+At minimum, the County will sample within the approved area upon completion of the Eld Inlet Shoreline Survey.
 Sampling could occur within the prohibited areas of Budd Inlet, but budget limitations may preclude completing such work.
+Additional PIC efforts involve investigating 40 acres of tidelands in the Nisqually Reach closed to harvest due to elevated fecal coliform results within multiple freshwater drainages.
+The County hopes that this40 acres will reopen to harvest at some point in 2024.